 The man inclines his head slightly.
 “Sergeant Webb.”
 His voice doesn’t quite match up with his frame.
 He’s so thin he almost looks frail, but his voice is deep and strong.

 The badge settles gently on the table, almost exactly where it started.
-Alishia moves the badge into her handbag—it did what she needed it to do.
+Alishia moves it into her handbag—it did what she needed it to do.
 She doesn’t need it any more.

 “You’re not a local.”